yostane/xamarin_guide/README.md

 }
 ```

 Next, open the *XAML* file where we create a `ListView` control that binds to the `Posts` property of the `BindingContext` (which is an instance of `ItemListViewModel`).
 The visual representation of each item of the list can be defined using `ListViewItem.ItemTemplate` tag.
-The very interesing thing is that inside this tag, we are automagically bound to a the current `Post` instance.
+The very interesting thing is that inside this tag, we are automagically bound to the current `Post` item.
 For example, this snippet shows the titles of the posts.

 ```xml
 <ListView ItemsSource="{Binding Posts}">